Parler CEO John Matze: 'Mass Migration' of 'Almost a Million Users' in Weeks Due to Twitter's Censorship

-Social media platform Parler added about a million new users over the past two weeks said John Matze, CEO of Parler, attributing the “mass migration” to “frustration with censorship” on Twitter.
+Parler, the new social media platform, has added about a million new users over the past two weeks, said John Matze, CEO of Parler, attributing the “mass migration” to “frustration with censorship” on Twitter.
 He offered his remarks on SiriusXM’s Breitbart News Sunday with host Joel Pollak.

 Parler describes itself as “a non-biased free speech driven entity” which “accepts your right to express your thoughts, opinions and ideals online.”